fyun89/CarSalesApp/ReadMe.md

 Sample Deployed App URL:
   - https://carsalesapp-3e608.firebaseapp.com/

+Prerequisite:
+  - You will need NPM to get started

 Installation:
   1. Perform "npm install" in Terminal at the root of the project folder.
   2. Use "npm start" command at the root of the project folder to start webpack-dev-server.